spice2x/spice2x.github.io/CONTRIBUTING.md

 ### Code style requirements
 * Indents are four spaces.
+* Try to keep under 100 characters per line.
+This includes comments and string literals.
 * Always use \{ curly braces \} when appropriate; do not omit them even when it's optional; such as `for` `if` `else`, etc.

 OK: